csoroz/CIPs/CIP-1694/README.md

 We propose a revision of Cardano's on-chain governance system to support the new requirements for Voltaire.
-The existing specialized governance support for protocol parameter updates and MIR certificates will be removed, and two new fields will be added to normal transaction bodies:
+The existing specialized governance support for protocol parameter updates and MIR certificates will be removed, and two new fields will be added to normal transaction bodies for:

 1. governance actions
 2. votes

 **Any Cardano user** will be allowed to submit a **governance action**.
-We introduce also three distinct governance bodies with different functions in the governance framework:
+We also introduce three distinct governance bodies that have specific functions in this new governance framework:

 1. a constitutional committee
 2. a group of delegate representatives (henceforth called **DReps**)
 3. the stake pool operators (henceforth called **SPOs**)

-Every governance action must be ratified by two of these three governance bodies using their **votes**.
+Every governance action must be ratified by two of these three governance bodies using their on-chain **votes**.
 The type of action and the state of the governance system determines which bodies must ratify it.

 Ratified actions may then be **enacted** on-chain, following a set of well-defined rules.

 As with stake pools, any Ada holder may register to be a DRep and so choose to represent themselves and/or others.
-Also, as with stake pools, they may, instead, delegate their voting rights to any other registered DRep.
+Also, as with stake pools, Ada holders may, instead, delegate their voting rights to any other registered DRep.
-These voting rights will be based on their total Ada holdings, as a whole number of Lovelace.
+Voting rights will be based on the total Ada that is delegated, as a whole number of Lovelace.

 The most crucial aspect of this proposal is therefore the notion of **"one Lovelace = one vote"**.